egkim68/move_analysis/README.md

 ## Data

-Each dataset contains bibliographic metadata (article ID, citation, first sentence) and BAMRC rhetorical move sequences for 415 social science abstracts retrieved from Scopus (keyword: "attitude", 2012–2014).
+`dataset.csv` contains bibliographic metadata (article ID, citation, first sentence) and BAMRC rhetorical move sequences for 415 social science abstracts, with columns for each annotator (Human, Claude, OpenAI, Gemini, DeepSeek).
 Full abstract texts are not included due to Scopus licensing restrictions.
 The corpus can be reconstructed using the search parameters described in Section 3.1 of the manuscript.

 BAMRC categories: 1 = Background, 2 = Aim, 3 = Method, 4 = Results, 5 = Conclusion, 6 = Undefined.